How to Implement Power BI

 In addition to these principles, there are a few best practices to follow when implementing Power BI:

-- Use Group Workspaces so that no one person is responsible for all the reports.
+- Use App Workspaces and have at least 2 Admins so that no individual is responsible for all the reports

 - Use the Enterprise Gateway rather than the Personal Gateway so that users’ security credentials are retained for access to databases